PSReyat/Personal-Projects/README.md

 # Personal-Projects
-A list of my personal projects using various technologies
+A list of my personal projects using various technologies including Android app ideas and personal gaming projects.